 Health and wellness is a way of life.

-Outreach programming offered by the Health & Counseling Center educates students, faculty, and staff on mental health and wellness topics to foster a vibrant campus community, as well as reduce harmful or unhealthy behaviors within the student population.
+Outreach programming offered by the Recreation and Wellness educates students, faculty, and staff on holistic well-being to foster a vibrant campus community, as well as to reduce harmful or unhealthy behaviors within the student population.

 We empower students to:

 QPR stands for Question, Persuade, and Refer — three steps that anyone can learn to help save a life from suicide.
 Those who complete this approximately one-hour training will learn how to recognize the warning signs of a suicide crisis and how to question, persuade, and refer someone to help.

 Group training sessions are open to all faculty, staff, & students.

 To sign up for one of these classes, contact jparro [at] stedwards.edu (subject: QPR%20Training%20Request) (Jenna Parro).